cse-labs/res-edge-labs/labs/outer-loop.md

 ## Update Git Repo

-- `flt create` generates GitOps files for the cluster
-- [CI-CD](https://github.com/kubernetes101/pib-dev/actions) generates the deployment manifests
-  - Wait for CI-CD to complete (usually about 30 seconds)
+- Wait for the CI-CD Action to complete (around 30 seconds) before updating the repo

 ```bash